-When you need a home loan, personal loan or car finance, you need it now, and a bad credit rating because of a mistake on your credit file can mean a delay of a few weeks or months while you get it sorted.
+When you need a home loan, personal loan or car finance, you generally need it ASAP.
+And a bad credit rating because of a mistake on your credit file can mean a delay of a few weeks or months while you get it sorted.

-These agencies also offer paid express credit ratings and other options, such as a credit alert or credit score.
+Credit reporting agencies are required to make free credit reports available, however they also offer paid express credit ratings and other options, such as a credit alert or credit score.

 - credit cards

 - Being 60 days late or more on a bill of $150 for utilities such as electricity, gas or phone

 - Not contactable – consumer has a serious credit infringement and has not been contactable for six months